openshift-eng/aos-cd-jobs/jobs/README.md

 Jobs under the `jobs/build/` directory are indexed in a multibranch pipeline in the [`aos-cd-builds`](https://saml.buildvm.openshift.eng.bos.redhat.com:8888/job/aos-cd-builds/) folder.

-Jobs should each have a README to explain what they are for and how to use them.
-They should also (WIP) have a description and link to their docs.

 https://mojo.redhat.com/docs/DOC-1206910 explains how to access, develop, and use these.

 ## Deployment